jojidemillo/azure-ai-agent-demo/README.md

 - ✅ Confirm the App Registration has proper permissions on the AI Foundry project
 - ✅ Check that your service principal has "Cognitive Services Data Contributor" role
 - ✅ Ensure your Azure AI Foundry project is accessible

+**Model Deployment Issues**
+- ✅ Verify model is supported by Azure AI Foundry Agent Service
+- ✅ Check that model is deployed and running in Azure AI Foundry
+- ✅ Confirm quota limits haven't been exceeded in your subscription
+- ✅ Ensure deployment name (not model name) matches your configuration variable
+- ✅ Validate deployment is accessible from your project region

 **Agent Creation Failures**
 - ✅ Verify "Cognitive Services Data Contributor" role is assigned